 In-Home Speech Therapy in Las Vegas

-Our in-home speech therapy program helps patients correct speech or vocal issues and greatly improve communication.
+Our in-home speech therapy program helps patients correct speech or vocal issues caused by medical conditions.

-It doesn’t matter if you have a young one who stutters or if you’re recovering from a stroke and suffering aphasia.
+It doesn’t matter if you’re recovering from a stroke and suffering aphasia or if you have communication issues from a genetic disorder.
 Just like with all things, improvement comes from gentle encouragement and lots of practice (the right practice).

 One of our skilled speech therapists is available to discuss your or your loved one’s particular situation so that we can start the process of developing a personalized in-home speech therapy health care program.